jagadeesh944078/Namaste-JavaScript/README.md

 - do u know when u run javascript code alot of things happen behind the scene inside **javascript engine**
 - Everything in javascript happens inside an **execution context**
 - javascript isn't possible without this beautiful execution context
+- javascript is loosely typed language so loosely typed means it does not attach any specific data type to its variables
+- so suppose if i created a and assigned string value later on in the program i can assign number as well
+- javascript also known as weekly typed language its not week at all infact i feel that language is more stronger because when u give string value it takes value handle behind the scene and if u give number it takes that value and puts number in it and manages all these things behind the scene so infact i feel that its more flexiable and beautiful

 ## what happens when u run Javascript Code?